-Since then, research has expanded our understanding of vitamin D, but the discovery is not yet complete.
+Since then, research has expanded our understanding of key vitamin, but the discovery is not yet complete.
 Hundreds of studies concerning the effects of vitamin D are now released annually.

 What is Vitamin D?

-When you hear people talking about vitamin D or vitamin D deficiency, they are most likely referring to vitamin D3—also known as cholecalciferol—which is a nutrient produced by our bodies that has been connected to many body functions and conditions.
-Vitamin D may also refer to vitamin D2—also known as ergocalciferol—which is a nutrient produced by fungus (think mushrooms).
+When you hear people talking about a vitamin D deficiency, they are most likely referring to vitamin D3—also known as cholecalciferol—which is a nutrient produced by our bodies that has been connected to many body functions and conditions.
+They may also refer to vitamin D2—also known as ergocalciferol—which is a nutrient produced by fungus (think mushrooms).

 Your body is a powerhouse.
 After only 30 minutes of sun exposure during the summer months, your body is capable of producing as much as 50,000 IU of vitamin D over the following 24 hours.
 But in the winter months when the sun’s UVB rays are not as strong (especially for those of us in northern latitudes), adding a vitamin D supplement is a smart move.